JeffreyMcBride/Courses-JavaScript/JavaScript Web Browser Development.md

 * while and do while Loops

 <!-- Day 2 -->
+### **Browser based JavaScript**
+* Evolution of Browser Based JavaScript
+* Important Browser Based JavaScript Libraries
+* Feature Detection
+* Accessing the Browser DOM
+* Locating Nodes in the DOM
+* Using IDs to Locate DOM Elements
+* Using CSS Selectors to Locate DOM Elements
+* Using Libraries to Access the DOM (jQuery)
+* Adding Elements to the DOM
+* Event Handling in the Browser
+* Adding and Removing Event Handlers
+* Event Handling Techniques
+* HTML Forms and JavaScript

 ### **Arrays and Other Collections**
 * Array Type
 * Declaring Arrays